A diagram-free approach to the stochastic estimates in regularity structures

 as we shall show in the proof of Proposition \ref{prop:recIII} in the context of the base case.
 On the other hand, because of (\ref{ao25}) we have that (even square) averages of $w(z)$ reduce to $\bar w$:

-It is conceivable that one could carry out the tasks of this subsection on the level of Besov spaces, possibly appealing to \cite{HL17}.
-However working on the (positive) H\"older level has the advantage that it is well-behaved under taking products, which is amply used in reconstruction. \end{itemize}
+It is conceivable that one could carry out the tasks of this subsection on the level of Besov spaces, possibly appealing to \cite{HL17}.\footnote{Note added in revision: this has been implemented in \cite{HS24, BOT24}.} However working on the (positive) H\"older level has the advantage that it is well-behaved under taking products, which is amply used in reconstruction. \end{itemize}